Alaska’s Ace Criminal Defenders

 Protect your rights.
 Secure your future.
 Get 907 Legal.

-Our Kenai defense attorneys are expert defenders of individuals and businesses charged with crimes in Alaska.
+Our Kenai defense attorneys are award-winning defenders of individuals and businesses charged with crimes in Alaska.
 Let our Alaska criminal defense team help defend your rights.
 If you are charged with a crime, your freedom could be at stake.
 You may feel like you have nowhere to turn and that your legal options are limited.
 You may feel pressured to plead to a deal without knowing the full consequences, or you might settle for an outcome that is less favorable than you deserve.
 Call for a free consult with one of our Alaska criminal defense attorneys to ensure that your rights are protected.

-We are located in Kenai, but our attorneys have provided expert defense to clients all over Alaska.
+We are located in Kenai, but our attorneys have provided quality defense to clients all over Alaska.
 From Bethel to Seldovia, from serious felony cases to first-time misdemeanor charges, our proven team will aggressively fight for your rights.

 helping Alaskans get the best outcome in their cases since 1992